Luke0094/A-Better-Way-Through-Internet/README.md

 Firefox: follow the instruction under their [Github](https://github.com/bpc-clone/bypass-paywalls-firefox-clean) page

-*This step will grant you the ability to skip certain paywalls based on daily views limit and/or similar issues*
+*This step will grant you the ability to skip certain paywalls based on daily views limit and/or similar issues.*

 **Dark Mode**